 - European ladies embroidered a sprig of thyme as a token for their knights, or they placed a sprig of real thyme on a scarf for the knights.

 Safety of Thyme and Thymol

 Thyme has been eaten as a food for a very long time and is considered to be safe when used as a herbal addition to meals or as a tea.
 There is some evidence that thyme slows blood clotting, however.
-It would therefore be a good idea to avoid thyme for at least two weeks prior to surgery.
-It should also be avoided by people taking a medication that is known to interfere with the blood clotting process, such as aspirin, ibuprofen, naproxen, heparin and warfarin.
+It would therefore be a good idea to avoid the herb for at least two weeks prior to surgery.
+It should also be avoided by people taking a medication that is known to interfere with the blood clotting process, such as aspirin, ibuprofen, naproxen, heparin, and warfarin.